 Passive and Active Antennas

 Bluetest reverberation chambers provide fast and intuitive insights into antenna performance.
-Perfect for designers faced with challenging peformance requirement, complex element solutions and unique physical constraints.
+Perfect for designers faced with challenging performance requirement, complex element solutions and unique physical constraints.

 As the variety of wireless devices and wireless connections in a car increases, there is a corresponding increase in the need for testing to ensure good functionality and performance.
 Automotive engineers are finding that Bluetest reverberation test systems are often the most convenient solution for understanding the effects of wireless devices in, around and embedded in vehicles.